 The stable points naturally support orbits encircling or crossing the point.
 The unstable points also support such orbits (e.g., halo orbits) given the occasional propulsion to counteract the instability.

-L4 and L5 points, which are also known as Trojan Points, can collect debris since anything drifting close will tend to stay.
-In the solar system, some moons and Asteroids are in such Lagrange Points.
-I imagine the name Libration Points is used because and an object can sit in a small orbit around any of the stable points, thus oscillating.
+L4 and L5 points, which are also known as Trojan points, can collect debris since anything drifting to them will tend to stay.
+In the solar system, some moons and asteroids are in such Lagrange points.
+I imagine the name libration points is used because and an object can sit in a small orbit around any of the stable points, thus oscillating.
 A Trojan asteroid is one orbiting the Sun in such a position (by default, assuming an L4/L5 relation with Jupiter).
 The term Trojan planet refers to an extra-solar planet residing in another's L4 or L5 point (as of 2020, no candidates have been widely accepted).

 All the points for the Earth, Sun, and Moon are candidates for space observatories and other satellites.
 Sun-Earth L1 is popular for observatories watching the Sun and Sun-Earth L2 is popular for observatories that are not.
-Some current and planned space platforms:
+Some current and planned space platforms at Sun-Earth L1: